samueleufv/pracitcalworkII-my_website/README.md

 -added third page: contact.html with relative css for its content -added fourth page: net.html with relative css for its content -added link partner image into Images
+-added fifth page: topic.html with relative css for its content -added 3 more images into Images , useful for topic.html page